m0hammadr3za/shamsi-time/README.md

 # Shamsi Time

-Shamsi Time is a simple application that displays the current date in the Persian calendar (Jalali calendar) as a system notification on your desktop.
-It provides an easy way to view the current Persian day of the week, month, and date.
+Shamsi Time is a straightforward application designed to display the current date in the Persian calendar (Jalali calendar) as a system notification on your desktop.
+This utility provides an easy way to view the current Persian day of the week, month, and date.

 ## Features

 -   Displays the Persian date in the system tray.
--   Easy access to the current day of the week, month name, and date in Persian.
+-   Provides easy access to the current day of the week, month name, and date in Persian.
 -   Clicking the tray icon shows a notification with the full date.
 -   Right-click menu with an exit option.

-## Installation

-### Pre-built Executable
+## Pre-built Executable

-For ease of use, a pre-built executable is available in the releases section of this repository.
+For simplicity, a pre-built executable is available in the Releases section of this repository.

-1. Go to the [Releases](https://github.com/m0hammadr3za/shamsi-time/releases/tag/v0.2.0) section of this repository.
+1. Go to the [Releases](https://github.com/m0hammadr3za/shamsi-time/releases) section.
-2. Download the latest version of `shamsi-time.exe`.
+2. Download the latest version of `Shamsi time.exe`.
-3. (Optional) To make it run at startup, follow the instructions in the 'Running on Startup' section.
+3. Optionally, to run the application at startup, follow the instructions in the 'Running on Startup' section.

-### Building from Source
+## Building from Source

-If you prefer to build from source or contribute to the project, follow these steps:
+If you prefer building from source or contributing to the project, follow these steps:

 1. Clone this repository or download the source code.
-2. Navigate to the downloaded folder and run `bash.sh`.
-This script uses PyInstaller to create a standalone executable from `script.py`.
+2. Navigate to the downloaded folder and run the build.bat script.
+This uses PyInstaller to create a standalone executable from `script.py`.

-#### Prerequisites
+   Prerequisites

+## Dependencies

 -   Python
 -   PyQt5